The worker Canada erased

 The central issue in this case is the union’s after-the-fact invention of a “decision” and the failure of tribunals to verify the most basic facts of the timeline.

-The union’s lawyer relentlessly repeated that the email exchange from February 11, 2005, represented the union’s “decision not to proceed” with the grievance.
-The Board and, later, the courts accepted that version without a single verification.
+The union’s argument, relentlessly repeated, was that the email exchange from February 11, 2005, represented the union’s ‘decision not to proceed’ with the grievance.
+The Board and, later, the courts accepted that version, never reconciling it with the fact that the grievance was received on February 15.

 This narrative is factually impossible, based on the union’s own evidence.